-I personally know of people who’ve landed in hospital due to work burnout.
+I personally know of people who’ve landed in the hospital due to work burnout.
 Did they ask for additional help or make it known that they were struggling with their workload?
 Of course.
 Did anything change?
 Not at all.
 Where has human compassion gone in the workplace?

 Clock-watchers get a bad rap because they’re considered lazy.

 Clock-watchers, in fact, have their priorities in check.
 They have a healthy work-life balance.
-They know when it’s time to work, and they understand the importance of recharging, rest, and refuelling.
+They know when it’s time to work, and they understand the importance of recharging, rest, and refueling.
 A study by Stanford University debunks the belief that working longer hours equals getting more done.
 So there’s that.